anty-filidor/bdma-experiments/README.md

 Comparison of a spreading of the Temporal Linear Threshold Model on two different network models built from the same temporal edge list.
 Preform experiments with `mltm_cogsnet.ipynb`.
 Results will be saved in `mltm_cogsnet` directory.

+## Efficiency test
+Comparison of time efficiency of models used in experiments.
+Execute them with `efficiency_test.ipynb`.
+Results will be saved in `efficiency_test` directory.